 “I’ve learned that fear limits you and your vision.
 It serves as blinders to what may be just a few steps down the road for you.
 The journey is valuable, but believing in your talents, your abilities, and your self-worth can empower you to walk down an even brighter path.
 Transforming fear into freedom – how great is that?”
 Soledad O’Brien

-There are way too … Read the rest
+There are way too many people … Read the rest

 Episode 17 – Harness the Power of Momentum